urssanjaysingh/React-JS/README.md

 # React JS GitHub Directory - urssanjaysingh/React-JS

-Welcome to the GitHub repository for the React JS project - urssanjaysingh/React-JS!
+Welcome to the GitHub repository for the React JS - urssanjaysingh/React-JS!

 ## Overview